3 ways to help your mother š this Earth Day

 The less I consume, the greater of an impact I can make.

-As a result, here are ways to be more resourceful and environmentally conscious in daily life.
+Here are ways I try to be more resourceful and environmentally conscious in daily life.

 Avoid single-use plastics; cut down overall plastic exposure